shannonnonshan/StreamLand/README.md

 StreamLand is a modern education platform that bridges the gap between teachers and students through live streaming technology.
 Teachers can broadcast live classes, upload educational materials, and interact with students in real-time, while students can join live sessions, watch recorded videos, and engage with educational content.

+### 🌐 Network Infrastructure

+The platform uses **WebRTC** with **TURN server support** to ensure reliable connections for multiple viewers simultaneously, even behind firewalls and restrictive NAT configurations.
+This guarantees that students can join livestreams from any network environment.

 ## Features

 ### For Teachers